Dermatology Residency

 Many of the department’s faculty have a primary clinical and research interest in life-threatening or potentially disabling skin diseases such as cutaneous lymphoma, severe psoriasis, allergic contact dermatitis-eczema, autoimmune blistering diseases (pemphigus, bullous pemphigoid, epidermolysis bullosa acquisita, linear IgA bullous dermatosis, dermatitis herpetiformis) and rheumatic skin disease (lupus erythematosus, dermatomyositis, scleroderma, vasculitis, etc.).
 A multidisciplinary Lymphoma Clinic has recently been established in the department and other subspecialty clinics are being developed.
 Long-term management of these disorders is provided by the residents teamed with specific faculty members.
 Patients with severe skin disorders may be admitted to the inpatient Dermatology Service at University of Iowa Hospitals & Clinics.
 At present, this is a relatively low-volume service.
 There is an active inpatient consultation service for patients admitted on other department services who have cutaneous disease.
 They are seen by dermatology residents and faculty working as a team.
 The collegial team concept is emphasized throughout the Dermatology residency and all other activities of the Department of Dermatology.

 Surgical skills are honed throughout the residency, both at University of Iowa Hospitals & Clinics and the adjacent Veterans Affairs Medical Center.
-The dermatologic surgery unit is currently comprised of one full-time Mohs surgeon and two full-time faculty with interests in cosmetics and excisions.
+The dermatologic surgery unit is currently comprised of five full-time Mohs surgeons.
 The unit functions in an integrated role with the department.
 This provides an ideal setting for postgraduate education in medical and surgical dermatology.
 Residents are exposed to the principles of dermatologic surgery throughout their training and gain experience in the surgical management of skin disease.
 Throughout the three years of Dermatology training residents evaluate patients with surgical problems in the general dermatology clinic, present the relevant findings to the surgical staff, and participate in a surgical plan.
 The residents are assigned to the surgery service for a 2.5 month rotation in their second year, during which they are involved in the management of a full range of complex dermatological surgery cases.
 They prepare oral presentations for teaching conferences on surgical principles and present interesting cases, which illustrate these principles.

 Faculty of the dermatologic surgery unit frequently collaborate with faculty from Head and Neck Surgery, Oculoplastic Surgery, Plastic and Reconstructive Surgery, and other surgical services.
 Residents have the opportunity to care for patients at the initial evaluation, throughout the operative procedures, and during the rehabilitative and repair phases.
 Residents also attend multi-specialty tumor conferences, which serve an important educational and management role for higher risk tumors.